tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Cadet:- student under training for warfare

 ### 23-Sep-21
+Cadge:- to beg

+Cadmium:- atin-like metal

+Cadre:- small group of trained people

+Caducous:- falling earlier as leaves or flowers

+Caesar:- any roman emperor

 ### 24-Sep-21
+Caesura:- a point a which a pause occurs in a line of verse

+Cafe:- small resturant

+Caffeine:- stimulating chemical compound in tea and coffee

+Cage:- structure of wires or bars

+Cahoots:- partnership

 ### 25-Sep-21
+Cain:- the first son of Adam and eve

+Caique:- a Turkish row vessel

+Cairn:- a pile or rough stone

+Caisson:- a watertight case used in construction work under water

+Caitiff:- a cowardly or base person

 ### 26-Sep-21
+Cajole:- to coax, to pursuade by flattery

+Cake:- kind of sweetened food

+Cakewalk:- a dance originally performed by american negrous in competion for a cake

+Calabash:- gourd

+Calaboose:- a person

 ### 27-Sep-21
+calamender:- hard and valuable cabinet-wood

+Calamitous:- causing calamity

+Calash:- a horse drawn carrage with a folding top

+Calcareous:- chalky

+Calcify:- to convert or be conveted into lime

 ### 28-Sep-21
+Clcine:- to reduce to powder by burning

+Calcium:- soft white metal

+calculate:- to reckon

+calculation:- act of calculating

+calculator:- a person who calculates

 ### 29-Sep-21
+Calculus:- a branch of mathematics

+caldarium:- a room rof taking baths

+Caldron:- cauldron

+Calender:- table of months

+Calends:- the forst day of each month in the ancient roman calender

+### 30-Sep-21
+Calenture:- a mild fever of tropical climetes